For general instructions on how to register and unlock iExplorer, please see How do I register iExplorer?.

 Download Explorer 3 for Mac

-Since iExplorer 4 is the most current major version we offer, the Download buttons for iExplorer on our website will be for installing major version 4, but our Downloads page still has iExplorer 3 download links which is necessary for Windows XP or Vista users and Mac OS 10.7 or 10.8 users since those operating systems don't meet the minimum system requirements for iExplorer 4 and even iOS 10.
+Since iExplorer 4 is the most current major version we offer, most of the Download links for iExplorer on our site will be for installing major version 4, but our Downloads page still has iExplorer 3 download links which is necessary for Windows XP or Vista users and Mac OS 10.7 or 10.8 users since those operating systems don't meet the minimum system requirements for iExplorer 4 and even iOS 10 or 11.
 The Downloads page also has a link specifically for Mac OS 10.6 users that Apple only supports up to iOS 8 (see the 10.6 section below for more info).

 If you own an iExplorer 3 license and would like to upgrade to iExplorer 4 at a discounted price, you can go to the link below and enter the same email you used when purchasing iExplorer 3, and your discount will be determined by how long ago you purchased major version 3: